Frank UreñaMD Candidate | Physician-Scientist

 Burlington, MA

-Autopsy support; surgical specimens; cytology including FISH and ThinPrep methodology.
+• Supported autopsy, surgical pathology, and cytology workflows including FISH and ThinPrep methodology.